Patio Outdoor Tile 1/2 Inch x 1x1 Ft.

 They are non-absorbent, meaning that they provide durable surfaces around swim pools.

 Basketball and Tennis Court Floorings

 These are smart picks for tennis and basketball courts too.
 They feature a unique interlock connecting system.
 Once connected, they are securely locked together, so they won't shift or separate, no matter whether the games become super intense.

-Available in three impressive colors, these yield a professional looking court.
+Available in several impressive colors, these yield a professional looking court.
 The PVC provides just enough cushioning to be comfortable to stand on, but it is not so soft that it would impede the movement of athletes.

 With the draining, even the weather won't put a permanent halt to the fun.
 They dry out quickly, allowing for a return to the game instead of having to wait for puddles to disappear or having to squeegee the rainwaters away.

 Many of our customers have used interlocking decking as floors for their boat decks.
 It makes perfect sense, since these allow water to drain, resulting in a waterproof, slip resistant layer.